Tilt Table Test for Children

 When a healthcare provider sees a child with fainting episodes, he or she will carefully check the child's medical history and do a physical exam.
 Tests include an electrocardiogram (ECG) and often an echocardiogram (ultrasound exam of the heart).
 If the exam or history do not reveal a cause for the fainting, and the child has no history of a heart condition, then further tests, such as a tilt table procedure, may be done.

-What are the risks of a tilt table test?The only risk for your child during a tilt table test is fainting.
+What are the risks of a tilt table test for a child?The only risk for your child during a tilt table test is fainting.
 If fainting does occur, your child is in a safe, supervised setting and will not be hurt.

 How do I get my child ready for a tilt table test?Your child should not eat or drink for 4 hours before the tilt table test.